 Elizabeth Roth, Bio:

-Elizabeth Roth is one of the best known solo acoustic musicians in North Florida.
-A versatile, interpretive performer with an impressive finger style guitar technique and a distinctive clear and strong voice, Roth is very much in demand, performing well over 200 engagements each year.
+Elizabeth Roth has been one of the best known solo acoustic musicians in North Florida for over 30 years.
+A versatile, interpretive performer with an impressive finger style guitar technique and a distinctive clear and strong voice, Roth is very much in demand, performing well over 200 engagements annually.
+In the fall of 2018, she was selected as one of the first ten local musical artists to be inducted into the newly formed St. Augustine Music Hall of Fame (SAMHOF).
 Varied Influences include folk singers from the 60s' to the present, acoustic folk-rock, rock & roll, blues, country, and classical music.
 Elizabeth Roth enjoys entertaining a crowd and welcomes audience suggestions.
-Her repertoire is extensive and includes over 500 tunes by over 300 different artists, with songs ranging in style from old standards, to folk, rock, modern country and contemporary popular music.
+Her repertoire is extensive and includes over 600 tunes by over 400 different artists, with songs ranging in style from old standards, to folk, rock, modern country and contemporary popular music.

 She is lead vocalist and bass guitarist in a classic rock trio called The Grapes of Roth.
 (Grapes of Roth band members are Trey Moore, drums and Matt VanRysdam, lead guitar/vocals).
 She also plays bass and guitar and shares vocal duties in another trio called CRS (Carpenter, Roth and Sabo).
 Follow the links (above) for detailed information about the bands.

 Self taught in music since the age of 13, Roth went on to pursue formal training in both classical guitar and classical voice as a music major at Stetson University in Deland.
 She graduated in fall 2006 with a Bachelor of Arts in music (guitar).